jlchn/install/elasticsearch/read-write-process.md

 # segment merge

-## what is segment?
+## what are in segment?

-segment is a lucene inverted index.
+- lucene inverted index.
+- stored fields
+- document values: for sort and aggregations
+- cache

 segment is immutable.